tbielawa/bitmath/docsite/source/real_life_examples.rst

 Let's pretend that your Internet service provider (ISP) advertises your maximum downstream as **50Mbps** (50 Mega\ **bits** per second)\
 :sup:`1` and you want to know how fast that is in Mega\ **bytes** per second? ``bitmath`` can do that for you easily.
-You can calculate this as such:
+We can calculate this as such:

 .. code-block:: python
    :linenos: